Shennie Patel

 Recent Contributions

-Recently, Shennie has played a significant role in advising global companies on federal civil and criminal investigations, particularly in compliance matters centering on international and U.S. wildlife trade.
-Her clients consistently rely on her keen insight into domestic and customs compliance issues.
-Her opinions on the current trend of federal environmental crimes are routinely sought by media publications.
+Recently, Shennie has played a significant role in advising global companies on federal civil and criminal investigations, particularly focusing on enforcement matters regarding international and U.S. wildlife trade.
+Her clients consistently rely on her keen insight into these compliance matters.
+Additionally, media publications frequently seek her opinions on current trends in federal environmental crimes.

 Career & Education